satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 2005; see Figure 1).
 This would facilitate collaborative research and mirror opensource project development closely.
-Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project thus improving the quality of any scientific investigation.
+Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project, thus improving the quality of any scientific investigation.
+The proposed system can integrate collaborative authoring and editing (e.g., Google docs; annotum.org - Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
-The proposed system can integrate collaborative authoring and editing (e.g., annotum.org; Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
-Furthermore, since this system captures a timeline of activity related to this collaborative process, one can tag any stage of this process and citations can be made to specific versions of an evolving article.
+Furthermore, since this system captures the entire history of activity related to this collaborative process, one can refer to any specific version of an evolving article.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for